echo-xiangchen/EECS4080/to-do/README.md

 ## Due: September 6
 ---

-0. In the README file of propLogic, write down how your program can be used.
-1. multiple var declarations, interleaved with multiple formulas
+1. [DONE] multiple var declarations, interleaved with multiple formulas
-    When there are type errors, list them all at once.
+2. [DONE] When there are type errors, list them all at once.
 Rather than stopping at the first encountered error.
-2. support comments (using --)
+3. [DONE] support comments (using --)
-3. support also integer variables (integer literal tokens), and also arithmetic operations (+, -, *, /)
-4. for integer or boolean variable, you can either leave it unspecified, or bound to a constant or expression.
-5. Factor out decision-making code (by Z3) into a helper method in @members
-6. Support your compiler to output the immediate Z3 encoding as a properly-formatted text file.
+4. [DONE] Start drawing the diagram showing all the Java classes involved (Antlr + your own).
+5. [DONE] Start a new tex document describing the new design.
+6. [DONE] Convert this to-do.txt to README.md

+## Due: September 13

+0. Find some papers!

+1. Support two options for verifier: -p outFile for pretty printing and -v for verification.
+Pretty printing should happen for both -p and -v (i.e., even in the case of -v, you can simply pass the pretty-printed string to Z3).
+2. Set up regression tests for both versions the pretty printer of verifier: sample.txt specifis the predicates/propositions, sample.actual.txt specifies the pretty printing output, sample.expected.txt specifies the expected output.
+In case there's no error, both actual and expected resutls should be loadable to: https://rise4fun.com/z3/tutorial

-7. Fix: When you turn the AST to Z3 encoding, the user should not have to add parentheses if they don't change the meaning of the formula.
+For Jackie to test: When you turn the AST to Z3 encoding, the user should not have to add parentheses if they don't change the meaning of the formula.
 E.g., user may write p or q => r = p => (q => r)

+For each sample.txt write a header comment summarizing what the test is supposed to do.

+3. In the README file of propLogic, write down how your program can be used.

+4. support also integer variables (integer literal tokens), and also arithmetic operations (+, -, *, /)

+5. for integer or boolean variable, you can either leave it unspecified, or bound to a constant or expression.

-8. Keep the visitor<BoolExpr> example in 'struggle' (also include the Z3 classes hierarchy diagram you drew).
+6. Document the resolution: Keep the visitor<BoolExpr> example in 'struggle' (also include the Z3 classes hierarchy diagram you drew).
 Try to writeup a small paragraph explaining where exactly this fails to work (show a screenshot of the debugger emphasizing how difficult it is to debug).
 We will use this later to justify why need to go for our own hierarchy of Z3 type classes.
-9. Start drawing the diagram showing all the Java classes involved (Antlr + your own).
-10. Start a new tex document describing the new design.
-11. Convert this to-do.txt to README.md